 Otherwise, you might end up with a "surprise" like this ...

-Fear not, DIY herbal tea newbies!
-Planning an herb garden isn't complicated at all.
-It's fun, it's easy, and it's a wonderful way to while away a blustery day, waiting for spring to arrive!
+Planning your tea garden isn't complicated at all.
+It's fun, it's easy, and it's a wonderful way to while away a chilly day, waiting for spring to arrive!

-Go outside and look around.
-Get to know your outdoor spaces from a plant's point of view.
+So head outdoors, and look around.
+Get to know your yard, patio, deck and other spaces from a plant's point of view.